Lead your organization to embrace integration & provide better, more efficient patient care.

 Benefits of this certificate include:

-• Enhance your understanding of models of primary care integration and business and funding initiatives required for successful integration
+- Enhance your understanding of models of primary care integration and business and funding initiatives required for successful integration

-• Articulate the centrality of integration to the mission of your organization
+- Articulate the centrality of integration to the mission of your organization

-• Implement effective leadership impacting healthcare staff satisfaction, attrition/retainment, and cost containment
+- Implement effective leadership impacting healthcare staff satisfaction, attrition/retainment, and cost containment

-• Serve as catalysts for healthcare reform and improvement
+- Serve as catalysts for healthcare reform and improvement

-• Learn from national experts in the field and network with peers
+- Learn from national experts in the field and network with peers

 About the Certificate

-Integrated Behavioral Health Certificate Description
+Integrated Behavioral Health Certificate Purpose

 Five specialty areas are offered, each of which reflect the need for specific and advanced training in clinical practice with certain populations.
 Adult, Gerontology, Military Families & Veterans, and Women’s Health specialty tracks provide coursework to prepare the student to understand the epidemiology and prevalence of mental health disorders, chronic disease, and comorbidities specific to the population of focus, as well as evidence-based interventions that effectively address these issues to improve overall health and quality of life for these populations in medical settings and communities.
+The Leadership specialty prepares students to accept leadership roles in healthcare, including management and executive positions responsible for leading intrapreneurial improvement efforts as well as innovation and entrepreneurial challenges that address gaps in healthcare delivery settings.

 Students completing this certificate in any of the speciality areas will be better prepared as healthcare professionals to deliver integrated clinical care, consult with medical teams as a leader and integration expert, and to launch innovative practice models that offer unique value propositions to the healthcare marketplace.